guah0s/uozulu/README.md

 _PerfectBag_ = A container in your character's backpack to store Perfect items
 _ExceptionalBag_ = A container in your character's backpack to store Exceptional items
 _ForgeObj_ - ID of a forge nearby
+_ItemType_ - Uncomment an item type you want to craft
 _SmeltExcept_ - if set to 1, Exceptional items are smelted just like the regular ones, if set to 0, Exceptional items are stored in the ExceptionalBag

 Maximum number of items of certain quality before the script stops: